HicServices/RDMP/Documentation/CodeTutorials/Localization.md

 ## Testing

-You can test localization by adding the following to Program.cs
+You can test localisation by adding the following to Program.cs

 ```csharp
 Thread.CurrentThread.CurrentCulture = new System.Globalization.CultureInfo("zh-Hans");